RoAgens/test-project/README.md

-To submit, please, read the following and create your branch.
+To submit, please, read the following and create your fork.
 Push as always, once your solution is ready - create a pull request.
 We will check it and let you know the results.

 # Test Project:

   The idea is to create a very simple app which should display a minimalistic window and can <ins>work as a standalone Windows app and Revit add-in<ins>.

 ### Requirements:
   The window should have <b>Text</b>, <b>Input</b> and <b>Button</b> controls.
 The window should look the same no matter how we open it, either from WPF.exe or from Revit command.
-The window should be scalable, window's Title should display the version of the add-in, parsed from this url: https://apps.autodesk.com/RVT/en/Detail/Index?id=3837838607913367957
+The window should be scalable, window's Title should display the version of the add-in, parsed from [this url](https://apps.autodesk.com/RVT/en/Detail/Index?id=3837838607913367957).

   <b>Running standalone</b>: Text field should display what user types in Input, initial content doesn’t matter.
 Button should launch Revit if it’s installed on the PC and close the window.